RIstiaque/short-code-app/README.md

 Using recursion we can see faster results than its iterative counterpart up until the number of urls in the database nears 1 billion.

+<Strong>Please Note:</Strong>
-Please Note: When testing on paper, I found that the shortest possible code for a record of 1 should be the first entry of the character key which is 0, because these ID's do not start at 0 (for mariadb).
+When testing on paper, I found that the shortest possible code for a record of 1 should be the first entry of the character key which is 0, because these ID's do not start at 0 (for mariadb).
 Therefore, in order to pass all the original tests, I took out initially subtracting one to the ID.
 I believe that the correct way to write this would be to first subtract one from the ID to start with, and then do the process explained above - but the tests did not agree.